-These gages can be equipped to monitor a wide variety of parameters, but are commonly used to measure stream stage (water level) and discharge.
-Stream stage is simply river depth set to a constant reference elevation, referred to as a datum, which lets the public know the river depth relative to that reference elevation which then can be compared to other fixed elevations (such as flood stage, bridge height, road elevation, etc.).
-River discharge is the volume of water moving down a stream or river per unit of time, commonly expressed in cubic feet per second (CFS) or gallons per day.
-Each gage is equipped with satellite telemetry to provide real-time information to the public.
-USGS serves this data on the internet and works to assure data quality and corrects data if needed to assure a high degree of accuracy.
+If you have ever crossed a highway bridge or hiked near a stream and noticed a metal structure with an antenna by the side of it, you have probably seen a streamgage.
+A streamgage contains instruments that measure and record a wide variety of parameters.
+Streamgages are commonly used to measure the stream stage (water level) and discharge.
+Stream stage is simply river depth set to a constant reference elevation, referred to as a datum.
+The river depth can be compared to other fixed elevations, such as flood stage, bridge height, road elevation, etc. Discharge is the amount of water moving down a stream or river per unit of time, commonly expressed in cubic feet per second (CFS) or gallons per day.
+Generally, these measurements occur automatically every 15 minutes or more frequently in times of flooding.

 The streamgage network supports the following uses, among others:

-- Provide real-time and archived data to the public.
+- Real-time data to the public

 - Planning, forecasting and warning about floods and droughts